raspberrypi/documentation/usage/camera/raspicam/raspiyuv.md

-# Raspiyuv
+# raspiyuv

-`Raspiyuv` has the same set of features as `raspistill` but instead of outputting standard image files such as `.jpg`s, it generates YUV420 or RGB888 image files from the output of the camera ISP.
+`raspiyuv` has the same set of features as `raspistill` but instead of outputting standard image files such as `.jpg`s, it generates YUV420 or RGB888 image files from the output of the camera ISP.

 In most cases using `raspistill` is the best option for standard image capture, but using YUV can be of benefit in certain circumstances.
 For example if you just need a uncompressed black and white image for computer vision applications, you can simply use the Y channel of a YUV capture.